KyleRS2004/LibreEditor/README.md

 # LibreEditor
-A free java text editor that I am using to learn Java.
+A free java based text editor that I am using to learn Java.
 Hopefully I don't abandon it like my other projects.